 For example, there is huge excitement about the tour of the statue of Our Lady from the Slipper Chapel at the National Shrine in Walsingham.
 At each cathedral where she stops there will be three days of prayer, in preparation for the re-dedication of England as a Dowry of Mary in 2020.
 Many of us have been present at these moments of prayer and reflection and will be looking forward to next year.

-But today, as we celebrate the Feast of the Assumption, we are already beginning to reflect on what our devotion to Mary means in our daily lives.
+But as we celebrate the Immaculate Conception, we are already beginning to reflect on what our devotion to Mary means in our daily lives.

 Through my work there, I came to know many people who were never sure whether they would have enough to eat the next day.
 They relied on their neighbours and friends during the difficult days and shared what they had with others when it was possible for them to be generous.
 They too were hoping and praying for a new day to come when they would no longer have to struggle to feed their children.

 If Mary our Mother is to inspire us anew today, it might be helpful for us to meditate on her experiences and qualities.
 Her powerful ‘yes’ to God when the Angel Gabriel visits her, the excitement and joy of her visit to Elizabeth, the glorious words of the Magnificat.
 Then the profound horror and the depths of her sorrow at the death of her son.